-Everlane Offers Special Cyber Monday Deal With ‘Choose What You Pay’ Option
+Everlane Offers Special Cyber Monday Deal With ‘Shoes What You Pay’ Option

 — jessica ramirez (@We_Ramirez) November 26, 2018

 Everlane has a transparent pricing model, and their prices are already at their lowest possible price, making massive sales a poor business model for the retailer.
-Instead, they’ve decided to support worthy causes at these times of the year.
-Even so, they have got offers on some of their more popular shoe designs for Cyber Monday, with a “Shoes” What You Pay sale.
+Instead, they’ve decided to support worthy causes at this time of the year.
+Even so, they have got offers on some of their more popular shoe designs for Cyber Monday, with a “Shoes What You Pay” sale.

-The basic principal is that customers can choose between a pre-determined low, medium, or high price for the item they want based on their personal budget for products that the retailer has an excess of.
+The basic principle is that customers can choose between a predetermined low, medium, or high price for the item they want based on their personal budget for products that the retailer has an excess of.
 This sale also includes a rare slashing of prices on five of the retailer’s Italian leather shoes for women.
 The sale is to continue until all the stock of the items on sale are sold out, as it is intended to make room for new stock.

-One firm favorite among customers the cult-favorite Day Heel, is available on the sale for as little as $98, marked down from it’s usual price of $150.
+One firm favorite among customers, the cult-favorite Day Heel, is available on the sale for as little as $98, marked down from its usual price of $150.
 While this isn’t exactly the 70 percent slashing that customers have come to enjoy over the past few years from other companies, it’s still a significant discount for a site that doesn’t do sales.